Last updated: 10/2/2024

 When individuals who are not responsive to pyridoxine therapy are diagnosed later during childhood or adolescence, maintaining the dietary restrictions often proves difficult.
 The diet is usually not well-tolerated when it is begun in individuals diagnosed in childhood or adolescence.

 Individuals with homocystinuria due to CBS deficiency, especially those who do not respond to pyridoxine therapy may be treated with betaine, which can be used to lower the levels of homocysteine in the body.
 Betaine is often used an adjunct to individuals on a low protein, low methionine treatment.
-Betaine for oral solution (Cystadane®) has received marketing approval from the Food and Drug Administration (FDA) as a treatment for homocystinuria due to CBS deficiency and is manufactured by Rare Disease Therapeutics.
+Betaine for oral solution (Cystadane) is approved by the U.S. Food and Drug Administration (FDA) as a treatment for homocystinuria due to CBS deficiency.

 Specific symptoms of homocystinuria due to CBS deficiency are treated as appropriate.
 For example, dislocation of the lenses of the eyes (ectopia lentis) or certain skeletal malformations may be treated surgically.
 However, affected individuals who undergo any surgery should receive particular care because homocystinuria due to CBS deficiency may increase the risk of post-surgical thromboembolic complications.